Friday, February 26, noon – 2:00pm

 Rabbi Arthur Waskow’s Dancing in God’s Earthquake: The Coming Transformation of Religion

 Consult this site next week for more information.
 Rabbi Waskow’s book can be ordered through a variety of Internet sources.

 Our informal discussion group is held online every Friday from 12-1.
 All are welcome to join us, regardless of their level of expertise or attendance at previous noon study group discussions.
 If you have questions, or would like the Zoom link, please contact Jay Jacoby at email@example.com.

 With services unavoidably cancelled, the Ritual Committee is working hard to find ways we can support each other as a community when we can’t be together in person.
 It’s very distressing to be unable to say Kaddish for a loved one, or to contemplate not sharing a Seder meal with friends and family.
 We’d like to share with you some plans we have for filling these gaps in our lives.

-Please join me beginning this Friday, March 27, at 6:00pm, when we will begin holding Kabbalat Shabbat services via Zoom.
-A rotation of folks will lead the service, including Josefa, who will lead Family Shabbat on the second Friday of each month.
+Please join us for Kabbalat Shabbat services via Zoom.
 As long as at least 10 adults log in, we’ll be able to say Kaddish, so please consider attending, even if you’re not a Friday night regular.